Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits: Introduction

 Quantum entanglement is a vital resource that can be utilised to achieve tasks that would not be possible in a classical world, such as unconditionally secure cryptography and high-precision sensing.
 From a computational point of view, highly entangled many-body quantum states are thought to be non-classical resources, in that they are too complex to describe and simulate on a classical computer.
 Accordingly, the generation of macroscopic entanglement is a natural ingredient in any protocol that purports to achieve a quantum computational advantage, i.e.~outperforming classical computers at some task.

-To prepare such complex entangled states using unitary gates that are geometrically local (a natural constraint in many current quantum computing devices), deep circuits are typically required.
-For instance, any state generated by a logarithmic-depth 1D or constant-depth 2D circuit has sufficiently weak entanglement, such that expectation values of products of local observables can be efficiently computed classically \cite{Bravyi2021}.
-Despite this simple structure, the problem of \textit{sampling} from 2D constant-depth circuits---i.e.~generating measurement outcomes sampled according to the Born probabilities encoded by the output state---is known to be hard in the worst case \cite{Terhal2004}.
+To prepare such complex entangled states using unitary gates alone, deep circuits are typically required.
+For instance, if we are limited to logarithmic-depth 1D or constant-depth 2D circuits, then the resulting states are simple enough such that expectation values of products of local observables can be efficiently computed classically \cite{Bravyi2021}.
+It may then seem surprising that the problem of \textit{sampling} from 2D constant-depth circuits---i.e.~generating measurement outcomes sampled according to the Born probabilities encoded by the output state---is known to be hard in the worst case \cite{Terhal2004}.
 One can gain appreciation for this stark difference by recognising that measurements themselves can convert short-ranged entanglement into long-ranged entanglement---a phenomenon that underpins concepts such as entanglement swapping \cite{Bennett1993, Zukowski1993, Bose1998, Pan1998}, measurement-based quantum computation \cite{Raussendorf2001,Briegel2009}, and the efficient preparation of topologically ordered states \cite{Raussendorf2005,Piroli2021, Lu2022, Iqbal2023, Zhu2023, Tantivasadakarn2024}.
 In the worst-case example mentioned above \cite{Terhal2004}, a macroscopic amount of long-ranged \textit{measurement-induced entanglement} (MIE) is generated during the sampling process, which is necessary for such physics to be classically hard to simulate.